DominionsSingularity/Singularity/README.md

 If there's issues with this order, please let me know!

 ### General Flow
 - Pick a nation to edit that's included in the mod - extract it from the source into its own file (unless already extracted).
 Sort the information inside the mod file, and go through the ID's.
 Test to ensure ID's are linked properly if you can!
-Rename asset links as well if need be.
-Find->replace is your friend for that.
+- Rename all asset links in the mod nation to "./Singularity/Nation/tga's
 - Move assets to the assets folder for the nation.
 - Adjust balance, make additions, whichever you need.